Mercury in fish: The trouble with tuna and other seafood

 They also examined different varieties of tuna—chunk white, solid white, and chunk light.

-When they tested for mercury in tuna, they got these results
+When they tested for mercury, they got these results

 • chunk white tuna (0.619 ± 0.212 ppm)